samarium-lang/Samarium/docs/00variables.md

 Functions and classes may also be treated as first-class variables.
 Only letters and/or numbers can be used for variable names (case sensitive), thus camelCase is recommended for names consisting of multiple words.

+!!! note
+    Statements in Samarium must end in a semicolon.
+Also, backticks are ignored.

 ## Null

 The character `_` represents a null value, such as for default arguments in a function.